Crookwell, New South Wales: Population

 In the 2021 Census, there were 2,686 people in Crookwell.
 In the 2016 census 85.8% of people were born in Australia and 91.4% of people spoke only English at home.
 The most common responses for religion were Catholic 34.9%, Anglican 30.1%, No Religion 14.3% and Uniting Church 7.8%.

 Governance

 Crookwell is the seat of the Upper Lachlan Shire Council local government area (LGA) of New South Wales, Australia, formed in 2004.

 Transport

 Crookwell is approximately 2.5 hours drive from Sydney via Goulburn, and 1.5 hours from Canberra.
 Other than the main road to Goulburn, minor roads link Crookwell with Bathurst, Boorowa, Grabben Gullen, Laggan, and Taralga.

-Crookwell railway station is the terminus of the now disused Crookwell railway line.
+Crookwell railway station was the terminus of the Crookwell railway line.

 Crookwell has a small unpaved airstrip approximately 5 km south of the town.

 Climate

 Due to its exposed location on the upwind side of the Great Dividing Range and somewhat southern latitude, snow is not uncommon during the winter months, with occasional heavy falls.
 Summers are warm and dry, with cool to cold nights.
 Winters are cold and wet; when the westerly wind is persistent the daily maximum temperature can struggle to exceed 3 °C.